1337jazz/microtraining-git/README.md

 ---
 # What this training is about

-- An attempt to make you more comfortable with the `terminal` git commands, instead of being reliant on GUIs
+- An attempt to make you more comfortable with the `terminal` git commands instead of being reliant on GUIs
 - An attempt to teach you some tips and tricks with git to make your day-to-day workflow more streamlined
 - Get a little deeper into git to really understand what's going on under the hood with common  issues you might face